-A thorough screening prior to surgery is essential to a proper diagnosis, treatment plan, and successful outcome.
+Having a consultation that includes a thorough eye health screening before cataract surgery is essential for a proper diagnosis, treatment plan, and successful outcome.

-We’ll begin by reviewing your family medical history, if you wear corrective lenses, what medications you currently take.
+We’ll begin the cataract consultation by reviewing your family medical history, if you wear corrective lenses, and what medications you currently take.
 This information helps us to better craft a treatment plan unique to you.

-A standard vision test wherein you’ll read the standardized eye chart so we can determine how well you see at various distances.
+A standard vision test in which you’ll read the standardized eye chart so we can determine how well you see at various distances.

-The doctor will shine a bright beam of light through your pupils to evaluate how your pupils respond to light.
+The doctor will shine a bright light beam through your pupils to evaluate how they respond to light.

-Loss of side vision can be a symptom of glaucoma, but you may not easily realize that some of your side vision is lost.
+Loss of side vision can be a symptom of glaucoma, but sometimes realizing some of it is lost is not that easy.
 This test is critical to detecting side vision loss you may not yet be aware of.

 The ocular motility test evaluates the movement of your eye.
-We will measure your eyes and their ability to move quickly and track slow objects in all directions.
+We’ll measure your eyes and their ability to move quickly and track slow objects in all directions.

 Cataracts can be found via this test that evaluates the front section of the eye.
-A microscope called a slit lamp is used to illuminate the eyelids, iris, lens, and cornea to determine if you’re developing cataracts or have scars or scratches on your cornea.
+A microscope called a slit lamp is used to illuminate the eyelids, cornea, iris, and lens to determine if you’re developing cataracts or have scars or scratches on your cornea.

-The doctor will dilate your eye with drops if you have any preexisting eye medical condition or you need to monitor for signs of disease.
-This allows the doctor to properly examine your retina and optic nerve for signs of damage or any indicators of disease.
+During your cataract consultation the doctor will dilate your eye with drops if you have any preexisting eye medical condition, or you need to monitor for signs of disease.
+This allows the eye specialist to properly examine your retina and optic nerve for signs of damage or any or any other issues.